 I missed the exam and the resit.
 Is there any other way?
 No.

-What I use my devices in class?
+Can I use my devices in class?
 Educational research clearly shows that using devices on non-class related activities can harm your learning.
 Moreover, it can also harm your colleague’s learning.
 Therefore, you are not allowed to use any devices during the lecture.
 Exception: activities that require devices.
 I will help you by making announcements during the lecture about the times you should use your device.

 How did you do this website?
 This website is done with Jekyll and some straightforward HTML.
 I was highly influenced by Andy Ko’s Cooperative Software Design website.
 The main picture was taken by Helloquence.